ATHULBABUM/Assignment2/README.md

 # casestudy2
-using node express and mongodb
+using node express and mongodb hosted ass libraryapp calicut